IanSkelskey/ianskelskey.github.io/README.md

 # Ian Skelskey's Portfolio

 Welcome to my portfolio, a showcase of my skills and projects as a full-stack software engineer.
-This web application is crafted with React and Tailwind CSS, featuring a clean, responsive, and accessible design.
+This web application is crafted with React Tailwind CSS, and Framer Motion featuring a clean, responsive, and accessible design.

 ## Features